-For a Sci-Fi fan there’s something satisfying about the trends we are seeing in digital and AI for government.
-It’s like watching re-runs of the 1970s Star Trek TV series: full of hand-held communicators, tablet screens, and computers that can interpret voice commands.
+For a Sci-Fi fan there’s something satisfying about the trends we are seeing in digital and AI for government; it’s like watching re-runs of the 1970s Star Trek TV series - full of hand-held communicators, tablet screens, and computers that can interpret voice commands.

 Governments used to conform to business models that constrained their ability to offer joined-up services to their citizens.

 What does it mean for a policy maker now that there is enough data to understand the statistics and trends that go with a particular social problem?
 Can you map outcomes to interventions?
-How does this change policy when the focus is not primarily on cost but on positive outcomes also.
+How does this change policy when the focus is not primarily on cost, but on positive outcomes, also.

-At The Dock in Dublin the vision is to explore what governments can now offer citizens in the world where AI and cognitive computing are real offerings with real implications for improving the lives of citizens.
+At The Dock, part of our vision is to explore what governments can now offer citizens in a world where AI and cognitive computing are real offerings with real implications for improving the lives of citizens.

 We are not trying to recreate the United Federation of Planets, but instead to become vision-makers in our own right to effect change.